Museu-da-Pessoa-XP/frontend/README.md

 3c017f232d33        frontend_frontend   "docker-entrypoint.s…"   3 days ago          Up 10 seconds       0.0.0.0:3000->3000/tcp   frontend_frontend_1
 ```

+## Access the appliction
+Open your web-browser (Chrome, Firefox, ...) on the address: <http://localhost:3000>

 ## Extras

 It is suggested to edit and lint the code with VSCode running with the following extensions.